jkvetina/ADT/doc/patch.md

 # Patch

-The idea behind is to focus on your job as a developer and don't worry on mundane tasks like creating patch files manually.
+The idea behind this is to focus on your job as a developer and don't worry about mundane tasks like creating patch files manually.
+This feature does not connect to the database, it gets all the information from your Git repo, the folders and the config file.
+So to make this work, you must be using Git.
+In future the BitBucket will be also supported.

-Multiple schemas are supported and there are plenty of config options available to customize this.
+Multiple schemas are supported and there are plenty of config options available to customize patching.

-There is just one assumption to make this work, you must be using Git for your project.
-In future I plan to support also the BitBucket.

 &nbsp;